 Don't wear tight-fitting clothing to minimize perspiration and irritation of the skin.

-Recurrent pilonidal cysts may be completely removed by surgery.
+Pilonidal cysts that come back may be completely removed by surgery.
 But this can only be done at a time when there is no infection.
-Ask your doctor for more information.
+Ask your healthcare provider for more information.

 Follow up with your healthcare provider, or as advised.
-If a gauze packing was inserted in your wound, it should be removed in 1 to 2 days.
-Check your wound every day for the signs listed below.
+If a gauze packing was inserted in your wound, it should be removed in 1 to 2 days, or as directed.
+Check your wound every day for the signs of infection listed below.

 Pus continues to come from the cyst for 5 days after the incision